What are ‘care leavers’ entitled to in Scotland?

 Care Experienced young people who require support should in the first instance contact their local council.

-Each local authority decides how their services and supports are arranged so there are differences.
+Local councils and their partners decide how their services and supports are arranged.
 They can assist you with things like learning to live independently, making decisions, managing your money, and managing relationships and employment.
 This can include practical assistance in an emergency such as:

 - Urgent help with money, food, or fuel